oshima/lang/README.md

 # lang

-lang is a toy language compiled into assembly code targetting x86_64-linux.
+lang is a toy language compiled into assembly code targeting x86_64-linux.

 ## Syntax